-Because you choose which licence to apply when using the code.
-If you need to link it with non-GPL code, then you simply apply the less restrictive BSD license.
+As one can choose which licence to apply when using the code.
+If you need to link it with non-GPL code, then it is an option to select the less restrictive BSD license.
 The code then, is still free to those using it under the GPL licence (eg. those who have downloaded the code from an FTP site, are using it within the parameters of GPL) but can also be linked with non-'free' code in order to make a product that can be redistributed under the alternative licence.

 It is important to understand that the 'Copyright' describes the code's ownership.
 Whereas 'Licensing' is a term of uses for the end user.
 If there are several licenses, you can choose which one to use.
-Of course, dual-licensing only works if the copyright owner(s) agree..
+Of course, dual-licensing only works if the copyright owner(s) agree.
 It is preferable to get the parties to agree to any licencing structure before commencement of the project).